 Honestly, our house is decorated with children’s pictures.
 You’ll find them on the chalkboard, the refrigerator and adorning the walls.

 - in our nature journals – the finished pictures just rub off a bit on the back of the next picture.

 - in a binder – my daughter created a binder for finished pictures.
 She puts a bit of wax paper between each one.

 Many of our readers wanted our tutorials in one handy spot.
 As requested, we put our chalk pastel tutorials in ebook form for you – including video tutorials!
 Easy to view on a computer, iPad or Kindle.
 Easy to print.
 More details here on A Simple Start in Chalk Pastels.
 Now you can have a master artist teach your family – Just add paper and chalk pastels!

-Or get all three of our chalk pastel ebooks for a special price: Art for All Ages bundle
+Or get all four of our chalk pastel ebooks for a special price: Art for All Ages bundle

 Following is a list Nana’s chalk pastel tutorials:

 Subscribe to the Hodgepodge YouTube channel with all video tutorials

 - How to Draw Sky and Clouds in Chalk Pastels